OELSHAMI-ttv/TTV-ClipShoutOut/README.md

 3. ShoutoutrepeatRelease is for BRB/Hype.
 4. SoundForUsersOBS.htm will play a sound for specific users when lurking or speaking for the first time in Chat, as well as greet them if an oAuth Key is supplied

-Please note the v3 Branch is the newest Code being testing and updates and new features are comming in the next few weeks.
+Please note this branch, the Main has the current working code.